7m4gmh/7seg-panel/README.en.md

 It features a robust error detection and recovery mechanism, allowing for stable, long-term operation by automatically attempting to recover from unstable I2C communication.

+Platform note: The project is primarily developed and tested on Radxa ROCK 5B.
+It may also work on Raspberry Pi 4/5 provided I2C is enabled and dependencies are installed (bus numbers and device nodes may differ).

 ## Table of Contents

 - [Overview](#overview)